wp-plugins/blue-admin/readme.txt

 Watch this video below, to know how to enable/install Blue Admin Plugin on your WordPress site.
 [youtube http://www.youtube.com/watch?v=H3W4R23QlFk]

+**Features**

+* Clean and clear admin design.
+* Custom navigation menus to your WordPress Adminbar/Toolbar.(only compatible for WordPress 3.3 or above versions)

 == Installation ==